irregularchat/public-resources/Checklists/DFP_Checklist-4DF/DFP-Checklist.md

       - Typically found under “privacy and security” account settings.
       - SMS is the least secure method.
 - [ ] Google yourself and your family:
-      - Request images or data to be taken down as needed.
+      - Request images or data to be taken down as needed. [[Templates/DMCA Takedown Notice]]
       - Update account privacy settings as needed.

 ## Don'ts